melvin2504/Detecting-the-difficulty-level-of-French-texts/README.md

 * Random state: 42
 * Optimizer: AdamW

 The other submissions till the end of the Kaggle never reached our `0.595` score.
-Even with some data augmentations (you can see how we did that in the file `Dataaugmentation.ipynb`).
+Even with some data augmentations (you can see how we did that in the file `Dataaugmentation.ipynb` in the data folder).

 ***